Ares-Developers/Ares-docs/ui-features/randommapgenerator.rst

 :game:`Ares` lets you create random maps using some new map styles -- Archipelago terrain and the Desert tileset.

-The RMG will now place bridges at random on maps that include rivers.
+The Random Map Generator will now place bridges at random on maps that include rivers.

 Random Map Generator enhancements:

-A new checkbox -- `Place Urban Areas` -- allows the user to add an assortment of streets and urban combat buildings at random spots throughout the generated map.
-The objects placed by this feature can be modified by adding the heading :tag:`[Urban]` in the :file:`rmgmd.ini` file, and adding the following lists after :tag:`Structures=`, :tag:`Vehicles=` and :tag:`Infantry=` respectively:
+A new checkbox -- `Create Urban Areas` -- allows the user to add an assortment of streets and urban combat buildings at random spots throughout the generated map.
+The objects placed by this feature can be modified by adding the heading :tag:`[Urban]` in the :file:`rmgmd.ini` file, and adding the following lists:

 :tagdef:`[Urban]Structures=list of BuildingTypes`
   Defaults to :value:`CABUNK01,CABUNK02,CAARMY01,CAARMY02,CAARMY03,CAARMY04,